adaptive-enforcement-lab/readability/docs/index.md

 - :material-rocket-launch: **[Getting Started](getting-started/index.md)**

-    Install the tool and run your first check
+    Install and run your first check in under 5 minutes

 - :material-github: **[GitHub Action](github-action/index.md)**

-    Set up automated checks in your CI pipeline
+    Automate checks in your CI pipeline

 - :material-console: **[CLI Reference](cli/index.md)**

-    All command-line options and examples
+    All flags, options, and output formats

 - :material-chart-bar: **[Understanding Metrics](metrics/index.md)**

-    Learn what each score means and how to improve it
+    What each score means and how to improve it

 </div>